The frame-dragging vector potential on galaxy scales from Dark-Matter-only Newtonian $N$-body simulations: Results

 On the contrary, the momentum divergence deviates from linear theory except for the fundamental mode, underlying that the structure formation process has reached the deep non-linear regime almost at all scales.
 Again here, it is worth noting that, as the simulation box decreases in size, the scale at which agreement with linear theory occurs also diminishes, with an increase in the power suppression.

 For the velocity vorticity, the power spectrum exhibits a peak.
-The peak is located at around the same scale the divergence shows the dip, i.e. $k\approx1.2 \; h$ Mpc$^{-1}$, consistently with \citet{barrera-hinojosaVectorModesLCDM2021} and \citet{jelic-cizmekGenerationVorticityCosmological2018}, with the smaller simulation showing a peak slightly shifted towards smaller scales, ie $k\approx2.5 \; h$ Mpc$^{-1}$.
+The peak is located at around the same scale the divergence shows the dip, i.e. $k\approx1.2 \; h$ Mpc$^{-1}$, consistently with \citet{barrera-hinojosaVectorModesLCDM2021} and \citet{jelic-cizmekGenerationVorticityCosmological2018}, with the smaller simulation showing a peak slightly shifted towards smaller scales, ie $k\approx2.5 \; h$ Mpc$^{-1}$. \WB{The dip and the peak in the velocity divergence and vorticity power spectra, respectively, being at the similar position, have been interpreted as the consequence of shell crossing occurring around that scales, where the angular momentum can be large enough to inhibit structure growth as particles are forced into orbits rather than falling inward \citep{barrera-hinojosaGRAMSESNewRoute2020, jelic-cizmekGenerationVorticityCosmological2018}.}

 Beyond the peak, the power spectrum of the velocity vorticity becomes comparable to that of the divergence, dominating at very small scales.
 In contrast, in the case of the momentum, the power spectrum of the vorticity already exceeds the power spectrum of the divergence at scales close to the simulation box size.